everactive/network-manager/docs/routing-tables.md

 reassembles the concept of distance the lower it's value is the better.

-The &lt;Metric&gt; value can be set manually however when NetworkManager creates connection the following defaults are applied:
+The &lt;Metric&gt; value can be set manually however when NetworkManager creates a connection the following defaults are applied:

 * Ethernet is preferred over WiFi
 * WiFi is preferred over WWAN